mulongocheloti/AdventureWorks2019-Analysis-T-SQL-/README.md

 <b>Question 3:</b> Create a function such that if a user passes in a store id it returns the each product id, name of the product and the line total of that product.<br><br>

 <b>Question 4:</b> For each Job title show the number of employees, mean age and mean rate.
-Use a temp table inside a stored procedure<br><br>
+Use a temp table inside a stored procedure

+---

+<b>Solutions:</b> Click <a  href="https://github.com/mulongocheloti/AdventureWorks2019-Analysis-T-SQL-/blob/main/Adv2019%20Analysis.sql">SQL Script</a> to view the solutions<br><br>

 https://user-images.githubusercontent.com/68067031/175130067-b7116f7c-b0c6-4508-84a5-6b310b0ff2b8.mp4